GSA/fpki-guides/_common/09_faq.md

 To ensure PIV credential certificates issued by the Entrust Federal SSP before August 13, 2019 validate to the Federal Common Policy CA G2, you'll need to distribute [this]({{site.baseurl}}/certs/Entrust_Managed_Services_Root_CA_Link.cer) "link certificate" as an intermediate CA certificate.
 The link certificate allows workstations to build a path from the older Entrust Managed Services Root CA to the current version, which has been issued a certificate by the Federal Common Policy CA G2.
 Review how to distribute intermediate CA certificates [here]({{site.baseurl}}/common/certificates/).

 Entrust plans to publish the link certificate to the Entrust Managed Services Root CA certificate repository (http://rootweb.managed.entrust.com/AIA/CertsIssuedToEMSRootCA.p7c).
-Once complete, workstations capable of performing [dynamic path validation](https://fpki.idmanagement.gov/truststores/#how-do-i-set-dynamic-path-validation-for-the-microsoft-trust-store-in-windows-operating-systems\) will not require link certificate distribution.
+Once complete, workstations capable of performing [dynamic path validation](https://fpki.idmanagement.gov/truststores/#how-do-i-set-dynamic-path-validation-for-the-microsoft-trust-store-in-windows-operating-systems\) will not require manual distribution of the link certificate.

 ## Do I need to distribute the FCPCA G2 to my Bring Your Own Device (BYOD) program device?